(Optional) Lower Costs with Spot Instances

 When Amazon EC2 has unused capacity, it offers Amazon EC2 instances at a reduced cost, called the Spot Price.
 This price fluctuates based on availability and demand.
 You can purchase Spot Instances by placing a request that includes the highest bid price you are willing to pay for those instances.
 When the Spot Price is below your bid price, your Spot Instances are launched and you are billed the Spot Price.
 If the Spot Price rises above your bid price, Amazon EC2 terminates your Spot Instances.

-For more information about Spot Instances, see Using Spot Instances in the Amazon Elastic Compute Cloud User Guide for Linux.
+For more information about Spot Instances, see Using Spot Instances in the Amazon EC2 User Guide for Linux Instances.